cdandoy/DbPop/README.md

 DbPop can be invoked from the command line using the `download` command to download data from the database to CSV files or the `populate` command to upload CSV files into the database.<br/>

-Both operations require a database connection and a dataset directory.
+Both operations require a database connection.<br/>
+`download` writes the output at the location specified by the `--directory` option.<br/>
+`populate` reads the input from the classpath relative to the `--path` option.

 ```text
 Usage: DbPop [-hV] [COMMAND] [options]